Brazos Canyon Volunteer Fire Department

 members.
 Please join the department and serve our community in the capacity of firefighter, or limited duty firefighter.
 Please contact

-Janel at (505) 747-6367 or click this link for more information and to
+a BCVFD member or call (575) 588-0014 or click this link for more information and to apply.

 If you would like to volunteer in the department but you do not want to be a firefighter then think about joining as an auxiliary member.
 The auxiliary members are community landowners who make delicious foods and desserts and assist with the department’s fundraisers and social events.
 Please call or email Lt.
 Sanchez-Praiswater for more information on the BCVFD’s Auxiliary.